Biological Engineering Bachelor of Science

 Student Outcomes

-- An ability to identify, formulate, and resolve complex engineering problems by applying principles of engineering, science and mathematics.
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- An ability to apply engineering design to produce solutions that meet specific needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors.
+- An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts.
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-- An ability function effectively on a team whose members together provide leadership, create collaborative and inclusive environment, and societal contexts.
+- An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.